jessevoostrum/jessevoostrum.github.io/blog/reparameterization-trick.md

 We want to compute the gradient of this expectation with respect to the parameter $$\mu$$.

 #### Naive Monte Carlo Gradient Estimation
-Using the score function (REINFORCE) method, the gradient is given by:
+Using the naive Monte Carlo gradient estimation method described above, the gradient is given by:

 $$\nabla_{\mu} \mathbb{E}_{x \sim \mathcal{N}(\mu, \sigma^2)}[f(x)] = \mathbb{E}_{x \sim \mathcal{N}(\mu, \sigma^2)}[f(x) \nabla_{\mu} \log p(x\vert\mu, \sigma)]$$